Private Charges and Payment Plans for Eye Tests and Examinations

 So how much are specs?

 Bit of a length of string question really, because that will depend on your tastes in fashion, your prescription and needs and the type of lens you feel most comfortable wearing.
-The average spend overall for private purchasers were £151 per visit.
-(FODO 31/03/2006 estimates).
-It is possible to furnish yourself with cover from health insurance companies who will pay towards service costs and product charges on an annual/biannual basis.
-As the average interval between sight tests for adults is around 30 months and it's possibly a greater interval between spectacle purchases it means that we spend less than 15 pence a day on spectacle wear, a third of an average newspaper cost which we probably couldnít read without specs!
+The average spend overall for private purchasers were £180 per visit. (limited data exists) It is possible to furnish yourself with cover from health insurance companies who will pay towards service costs and product charges on an annual/biannual basis.
+As the average interval between sight tests for adults is around 30 months and it’s possibly a greater interval between spectacle purchases it means that we spend less than 20 pence a day on spectacle wear, a fifth of an average newspaper cost which we probably couldn’t read without specs!